jujubee413/dh140/READme.md

 * Understand the shifting demogaphic change in citizens who idetify with Kazakh as their first language
 ___

-Thank you for your interst in my work, and I look forward to a viderous and enriching quarter of coding! :smiley:
+Thank you for your interst in my work, and I look forward to a vigerous and enriching quarter of coding! :smiley: